 Form Input Field:

-3. Add CLASS dk-input to the INPUT element to style the input correctly
+to the INPUT element to style the input correctly - Every input needs a unique id and a label with a

-4. Every input needs a unique id and a label with a for attribute that matches the id of the input it belongs to.
+attribute that matches the id of the input it belongs to.
 If you are grouping multiple inputs together, every input still needs a label.
-If the label doesn't need to be present visually you can add the sr-only class to hide it visually but still make it available to screen readers.
+If the label doesn't need to be present visually you can add thesr-only

 <div class="dk-input-group">